Detachment Focus: Pactbound Zealots (Updated January 13, 2025)

 Stratagems

 The six Stratagems on offer in the detachment tend to be pretty specific and aimed toward a single mark, but what’s available is an absolutely bonkers from a power level standpoint.
 Profane Zeal and Dark Obscuration are two of the game’s best Stratagems despite nerfs, and if they were the only ones you had access to Chaos Space Marines would still be a top-tier army.
-The big change from the Index Detachment here is that Infernal Rites has been replaced by Eye of the Gods.
-Which is fine, since having a 2 CP Armour of Contempt was only really good for making CSM players irrationally angry.
+All of these are priced at 1 CP, which means they’re all free when you use the Chaos Lord’s ability to reduce their cost by 1.

 • Eye of the Gods (Epic Deed, 1 CP) – Use in the Fight Phase, just after one of your non-DAMNED, non-DAEMON, non-EPIC HERO CHARACTER units kills an enemy unit.
 Pick a CHARACTER model in that unit and until the end of the battle it gets +1 to its Move, Toughness, and Wounds characteristics, plus +1 to the Attacks, Strength, and Damage of its melee weapons.
 This is a cute upgrade, but not something you’ll really need most of the time.
-If you can snag an early melee kill with a Chaos Lord it can be pretty solid, giving you a 3-damage hammer for doing Devastating Wounds.
-In an ideal world this would be a Battle Tactic so your Lord of Chaos could do it free, but I suspect this was is another of many rules/stratagems written before that Dataslate was published.
+If you can snag an early melee kill with a Chaos Lord it can be pretty solid, giving you a 3-damage hammer for doing Devastating Wounds and keeping the party going after you’ve already popped his once-per-game ability to hulk out.
+If you haven’t already spent your free Stratagem on Profane Zeal or Torpefying Refrain, this is a solid time to pop it.

 • Profane Zeal (Battle Tactic, 1 CP) – Use in your Shooting or Fight phase on a unit which hasn’t fought or shot yet.
 Until the end of the phase.
 If the unit is Chaos Undivided, it can re-roll all wound rolls until the end of the phase.
 This keeps the changes from the Q1 dataslate and even with that nerf it’s still incredibly, wonderfully good.
 While it no longer gives you full re-rolls to hit, you still get re-roll 1s to hit from your Dark Pact with the Undivided unit and the real value here is being able to fish for Devastating Wounds.
-This is fantastic on Chosen, Terminators, Obliterators, Vindicators, Land Raiders, Predators, and Forgefiends.
-It’s also a Battle Tactic, so if you’re taking a Chaos Lord with a unit he can pop this off free once per Battle Round.
+This is fantastic on Chosen, Terminators, Obliterators, Vindicators, Possessed, Land Raiders, Predators, and Forgefiends.
+It’s a fantastic Stratagem to pop with your Chaos Lord’s Lord of Chaos ability.

 • Eternal Hate (Strategic Ploy, 1 CP) – Use in the Fight phase after an enemy unit picks its targets and pick a unit they targeted.
 Until the end of the phase each time a model in that unit is destroyed, roll one D6 and add 1 to the result if the unit is a Khorne unit.
 On a 4+, the model can fight after the attacking model’s unit has finished making its attacks, then it’s removed from play.
 This is a good way of making your opponent regret charging a key unit, stabbing back at them with some nasty hits before you go.
 Note that as models fight here and not the unit, you cannot perform a Dark Pact when a model fights on death (you only pact when you select a unit, not a model – see our Ruleshammer on Pacts for more on this).

 • Torpefying Refrain (Strategic Ploy, 1 CP) – Use in your Movement phase and pick a unit.
 Until the end of your turn, that unit can shoot and charge even if it Fell Back.
 If that unit is a Slaanesh unit it, can also shoot and charge even if it Advanced.
 This is a very solid, very versatile Stratagem.
-It’s good on Legionary units for turning them into baby Chosen, with more versatility for doing actions and getting into combat.
+It’s good on Legionary units for turning them into baby Chosen, with more versatility for doing actions and getting into combat, and great when it’s free thanks to their attached Chaos Lord.
 It’s also great on quick, pure melee units that want to get into combat quickly and which don’t really have shooting attacks – so the Possessed, Daemon Prince, Warp Talons, and Maulerfiend are all options here.
 It’s also great for taking your tanks out of melee and still shooting with them without suffering the penalty from Big Guns Never Tire, and it’s fantastic on Obliterators, who don’t have that ability at all.
 It may not come up in most games, as you’ll already likely be strapped for CP with the other excellent stratagem choices available, but it can be a nasty surprise in a pinch.
 On an unrelated note, the new name for this Stratagem makes no sense.

 • Dark Obscuration (Strategic Ploy, 1 CP) – Use in your opponent’s shooting phase just after they pick targets, and pick one of those targets.
 Until the end of the phase, your unit gains the Stealth ability.
 Also, if the unit is a Nurgle unit, until the end of the phase it can’t be selected as the target of a ranged attack if attacking model is more than 18″ away.
 The other half of the one-two punch with Profane Zeal, and a purely defensive tool, so it never really interferes with Zeal.
 This isn’t necessarily why you take the Mark of Nurgle on your shooting units, but it’s a great bonus since it can keep them safe.
 If you’re taking a Cultist Mob for holding your backfield objective, you’ll want to mark them Nurgle just so they can use this, as it prevents situations where you might lose them on turn 1 to indirect fire before they have a chance to sticky your home objective.